Taming identical particles for discerning the genuine non-locality: Factorization of Hilbert space

 Theorem~\ref{factor} is closely related to Tsirelson's theorem~\cite{tsirelson_bellinequalities}, which shows that a quantum system with a factorized Hilbert space is equivalent to a system with two sets of commuting projection operators in a finite-dimensional Hilbert space.
 Theorem~\ref{factor} can be applied to the entanglement problems of quantum fields with identical particles.
 If each region is supposed to separate far enough from each other, the factorization property of Hilbert space is still valid in quantum fields.
 On the other hand, if the sub-regions are adjacent to each other, one should cautiously consider the boundary effect.

 The practical advantage of factorizing identical particles' Hilbert spaces is that it makes simpler the derivation of several non-local properties in identical particles' systems.
-It will become clear in the following discussions where we see the identical particle version of the GHJW theorem and Bell inequality violation.
+It will become clear by seeing the identical particle version of the GHJW theorem and the CHSH inequality violation in the following discussion.